 The worst revisionist claim is that the South fought for states’ rights and not slavery, which has been thoroughly debunked.
 Not only was the South very obviously trying to protect slavery, but whenever the rule of law had interfered with maintaining slavery in the past, the South became a burning advocate for federal power.
 Only after the executive branch was no longer friendly to slavery (i.e. after Lincoln’s election), did the South begin to harp on states’ rights.

-Here’s the run-down of what I consider to be Lincoln’s worst sins.
-They fall under what he did for slavery, the Indians, and civil liberties.
-He fails in all categories.
+Here’s the run-down of Lincoln’s worst sins.
+They fall under what he did for slaves, the Indians, the economy, and civil liberties.

 1. Slavery.
-If the Civil War ended slavery, African Americans hardly experienced more freedom in the face of white southerners who were bitter over it.
-In Ivan Eland’s view, peaceful alternatives to Lincoln’s policies would have achieved better results and far more quickly.
-Recarving Rushmore supplies those alternatives:
+The Civil War ended slavery, which was momentous, but African Americans hardly experienced more freedom in the face of white enraged southerners.
+Peaceful alternatives to Lincoln’s policies would have achieved better results and far more quickly.
+Ivan Eland, in Recarving Rushmore, supplies those alternatives:

-Either option would have ended slavery without producing the backlash of “Jim Crow” laws and organizations like the KKK.
+Either option would have ended slavery without producing the backlash of “Jim Crow” laws and terrorist organizations like the KKK.
 After the war and union occupation, African Americans were subject to a discrimination that was almost as bad as in the slave times, and it would be an entire century before the Civil Rights Act came in remedy.
 This is what admirers of Lincoln ignore.
-The North’s ruthless war tactics and post-war reconstruction policies produced exactly what happens anywhere else we try to “build democracy”, like in Vietnam and Iraq.
+The North’s ruthless war tactics and post-war reconstruction policies produced exactly what happens anywhere else we try nation-building strategies (“building democracy”), like in Vietnam and Iraq.
 When outside powers attempt to change culture through military occupation, the results are never good.

-3. Civil Liberties.
+4. Civil Liberties.
 Lincoln was an enemy of the First Amendment.
 He arrested journalists, newspaper publishers, and critics of the war, and threw them into prison.
 He closed the mail to publications which opposed his war policies, and he deported an opposing congressman.
 On top of all that, he physically attacked and removed a peace movement.
 There have been only two other presidents with this level of contempt for free speech: John Adams and Woodrow Wilson.
-Today, Donald Trump shows himself to be on the same page as Adams, Lincoln, and Wilson.

 “Tear down the memorial”